-Landa Nanographic Printing® technology produces throughput up to 13,000
+Landa Nanographic Printing® technology yields a throughput of 6,500

-B1 (41 in. / 1,050 mm) sheets per hour, yielding the lowest cost-per-sheet of any current digital print technology.
+B1 (41 in. / 1,050 mm) sheets per hour, resulting in the lowest cost-per-sheet of any current digital print technology.
 It combines the best features of offset and digital print technology, merging high quality and speed with short-run, variable print flexibility.

 Landa Nanographic Printing® Presses eliminate the lengthy setup and expensive pre-press materials of offset, as well as the high price of printing digitally on B2 (29 in. / 750 mm)formats.
 Similar to offset presses – and unlike other digital presses — the Landa Nanographic Printing® Presses support any off-the-shelf stock without priming or pretreatment.
 It also operates side-by-side with offset equipment — no special environments needed — which maximizes overall output and operator productivity.